 Conversations with the Wind

-Gaius Nullus, the host of iconic poetrycast, Conversations with the Wind broadcasted an interview with John with the theme “Poetry in myth and religion”, an episode John referred to as “the best talk I’ve ever had on any podcast”.
+Gaius Nullus, the host of the poetrycast, Conversations with the Wind broadcasted an interview with John discussing “Poetry in myth and religion”, an episode John referred to as “the best talk I’ve ever had on any podcast”.

 Among other things they touched the difference between the “small” worldly crusade and the “big” spiritual crusade.